-Initial scoping and analysis of key areas for which accounting policies may be impacted Completed by the transition to IFRS.
-Detailed evaluation of potential changes required to accounting policies, information systems and business processes, including the application of IFRS 1 First-time Adoption of International Financial Reporting Standards.
+Initial scoping and analysis of key areas for which accounting policies may be impacted by the transition to IFRS.
+Completed Detailed evaluation of potential changes required to accounting policies, information systems and business processes, including the application of IFRS 1 First-time Adoption of International Financial Reporting Standards.
+Accounting policy review substantially complete, with information system and business process Final determination of changes to accounting reviews in progress.
 Final determination of changes to accounting policies and choices to be made with respect to first-time adoption alternatives.
-Resolution of the accounting policy change implications on information technology, business processes and contractual arrangements.
-In progress, completion expected during Q3 FY 2011 Qualification of the financial statement impact of changes in accounting policies.
-Throughout 2011 Management and employee education and training.
-Throughout the transition process
+Substantially complete Resolution of the accounting policy change implications on information technology, business processes and contractual arrangements.
+In progress Qualification of the financial statement impact of Throughout 2011 changes in accounting policies.
+Management and employee education and Throughout the training. transition process

-The Company's first interim reporting under IFRS will be for the three months ended December 31, 2011 and will include comparative financial information under IFRS for the three month ended December 31, 2010.
+The Company's first interim reporting under IFRS will be for the three months ended December 31, 2011 and will include comparative financial information under IFRS for the three months ended December 31, 2010.
 We will be required to disclose reconciliation from Canadian GAAP to IFRS of our equity at October 1, 2010, December 31, 2010 and September 30, 2011.
-We will also be required to disclose reconciliations from Canadian GAAP to IFRS of our comprehensive loss for the three months ended December 31, 2010 and for the year ended September 30, 2011.
+We will also be required to disclose reconciliations from

+Canadian GAAP to IFRS of our comprehensive loss for the three months ended December 31, 2010 and for the year ended September 30, 2011.
 An explanation of material adjustments to the cash flow statements for those periods would also be required.

-We have not yet determined the full effects of adopting IFRS.
-Our preliminary assessments of the key areas where changes in accounting policies are expected to impact the Company's consolidated financial statements are listed below.
+The key areas where changes in accounting policies are expected to impact the Company's consolidated financial statements are listed below.
 The list and the comments below should not be regarded as a complete list of changes that will result from the transition to IFRS.
 It is intended to highlight those areas that we believe to be most significant, however, analysis of changes is still in progress and not all decisions have been made where choices of accounting policies are available.
 At this stage, we have not quantified the impacts expected on the Company's consolidated financial statements for these differences.